SystemsForecasting/nlmixr2_on_AWS/README.md

 # nlmixr2_on_AWS
-In this README file we will describe how to install R, RStudio server and the rxode2/nlmixr2 packages on a ubuntu server hosted on AWS.
+In this README file we will describe how to install R, RStudio server and the `tidyverse` and `nlmixr2` packages on a Ubuntu server hosted on AWS.

-## Create an AWS account and set up the ubuntu server instance
+## Create an AWS account and set up the Ubuntu server instance

 The first step is to create an AWS account.
-This can easily be done following [these](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/?nc1=h_ls) instructions.
+This can be easily done following [these instructions](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/?nc1=h_ls).

 In this guideline, RStudio server will be installed on an Ubuntu server hosted on an AWS EC2 instance.
 Instruction for setting up a Linux AWS EC2 instance can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).